 Jail ministries are tough because the ones incarcerated in jails and prisons are tough.
-Very few prisoners are willing to admit their guilt for the crimes that caused their imprisonment, and many will say or do whatever is necessary to be released immediately.
+Very few prisoners are willing to admit their guilt for the crimes which caused their imprisonment, and many will say or do whatever is necessary to be released immediately.
 I have not been involved in an ongoing prison ministry except when Cathy and I provided support and encouragement for a young man who was an inmate in our county jail.
-There was not a designated jail or prison ministry of which I was aware, sponsored by a church in El Dorado, Arkansas during the 30 years we lived there.
+There was not a designated jail or prison ministry of which I was aware sponsored by a church in El Dorado, Arkansas during the thirty years we lived there.
 My initial experience of visiting the local county jail for the express purpose of witnessing Christ occurred as a result of an emergency surgical procedure.

-Without being too graphic in description, she sustained major disfiguring lacerations to her face and multiple stab wounds to the neck, right shoulder and upper abdomen.
+Without being too graphic she sustained major disfiguring lacerations to her face and multiple stab wounds to the neck, right shoulder and upper abdomen.
 Her right arm was totally paralyzed.
-When I asked her how all this had happened, her answer was, “My husband had been drinking heavily tonight, and when we began arguing about that, he went completely berserk and attacked me with his hunting knife.”
+When I asked her how all this happened her answer was, “My husband had been drinking heavily tonight, and when we began arguing about it, he went completely berserk and attacked me with his hunting knife.”
 She said, “While he was hurting me, his eyes were fiery red and he looked just like Satan.”
 In all of my years as a trauma surgeon, I had never seen such extensive knife wounds, and along with the entire emergency team had great compassion and sadness for this innocent woman.
 We gathered around her and prayed for her before taking her to the OR.

-My surgical team had the reputation for the ability to operate quickly and efficiently, but for this particular patient with the nature and severity of her wounds, it took us in excess of 6 hours to complete the repairs.
-Throughout much of our time in the operating room, many comments were made such as, “How could anyone do such a thing?”, and “I hope he has to go to jail for a long time.”, and one person even said, “If he looked and acted like Satan, I hope he joins him in hell!”
+My surgical team had the reputation for the ability to operate quickly and efficiently, but for this particular patient with the nature and severity of her wounds, it took us in excess of six hours to complete the repairs.
+Throughout much of our time in the operating room many comments were made such as, “How could anyone do such a thing?”, and “I hope he has to go to jail for a long time.”, and one person even said, “If he looked and acted like Satan, I hope he joins him in hell!”
 The comments were made by the women present in the OR, and I could understand their indignation on behalf of this poor woman who would be forever scarred and disabled.
-I remained quiet most of the time, but did say, “Now that they have arrested him, I wonder what he is thinking now that he has sobered up?”
+I remained quiet most of the time, but did say, “Since they have arrested him, I wonder what he is thinking now that he has sobered up?”

-I finished all of my hospital responsibilities by 6:30 AM and decided to go to the jail before returning home to shower and shave in preparation for church.
+I finished all of my hospital responsibilities by 6:30 A.M. and decided to go to the jail before returning home to shower and shave in preparation for church.
 Usually one had to have special permission from the sheriff to visit an inmate in the County Jail, but I thought the jailer on duty might be sympathetic to my request and not require prior authorization.
-When I told him I had a report for this inmate on his wife’s medical condition, he consented to my unauthorized visit.
-I was not allowed into the cell which contained at least 5 other inmates, but I stood outside the bars speaking as quietly and privately to the man as possible.
+When I told him I had a report for this inmate on his wife’s medical condition he consented to my unauthorized visit.
+I was not allowed into the cell which contained at least five other inmates, but I stood outside the bars speaking as quietly and privately to the man as possible.

 The following day I contacted the pastor of a sister church in El Dorado whom I knew would follow-up on this man and his decision.
 There is no way I could discern this prisoner’s heart motives, but I witnessed and heard his prayer.
 I also know our Savior told us in His Word, He came to set the prisoner free, and from the moment this prisoner asked for mercy, he received it in full measure.
 It is wonderful to know we can never fall so far down we are out of reach of our Father’s hand.